 - Monitor energy usage and provide recommendations on better usage

-- Basic Maintenance skills
+- Maintenance skills (see attached)

 - HS Diploma, and/or Technical School Training two years, and/or 3 to 4 years related experience, and/or licensed journeyman of a skilled trade.

 - Basic level computer skills for word processing and spreadsheets